CeMaGo/Practice-and-Recap/Git-Advanced/Session-Notes.md

 ### `git merge`

-To join two branchees together, you can use `git merge`.
+To join two branches together, you can use `git merge`.

 Make sure to